Outdoor Shower Ideas (Picture Gallery)

 Outdoor shower with accent wall and glass doors

-Showering feels like an intimate activity that you’d like to have as much privacy as possible.
-But if want the freeing feeling of being outdoors while enjoying how water trickles down your body, you can actually opt for an outdoor shower.
+Showering feels like an intimate activity that youโ€™d like to have as much privacy as possible.
+But if want the freeing feeling of being outside while enjoying how water trickles down your body, you can actually opt for an outdoor shower.
 Yes, a shower outside your own home!
+Enclosed or not, an outdoor shower may use a simple plumbing system consisting of valves, water pipes, and a shower head with the water source in the form of the homeโ€™s main water supply.

 Pros and Cons of a Shower Outdoors